PaulBowden673/Projects-MP-MP1/README.md

 **USER STORIES**

-***First Time Visiter***
+***First Time Visitor***

-1. As a first time visiter, I want to easily understand the purpose of the site and learn about the band.
+1. As a first time visitor, I want to easily understand the purpose of the site and learn about the band.
-2. As a first time visiter, I want to easily navigate the site to find content.
+2. As a first time visitor, I want to easily navigate the site to find content.
-3. As a first time visiter, I want to locate the bands social links and be able to follow them on social media.
+3. As a first time visitor, I want to locate the bands social links and be able to follow them on social media.
-4. As a first time visiter and Music Promoter, I want contact the band, to ask if they could perform at my event.
+4. As a first time visitor and Music Promoter, I want to contact the band, to ask if they could perform at my event.

 ***Returning Visitor***

-1. As a returning visiter, I want to see/hear and buy their music and/or merchandise.
+1. As a returning visitor, I want to see/hear and buy their music and/or merchandise.
-2. As a returning visiter, I want to read about the band.
+2. As a returning visitor, I want to read about the band.

 ***Frequent Visitor***

 1. As a frequent visitor, I want to sign up to the newsletter so that I am emailed about performances or band updates.
-2. As a frequent visitor, I want to check for new albums/merchandise to purchse.
+2. As a frequent visitor, I want to check for new albums/merchandise to purchase.

 ## Design
    ### Colour Scheme
    - The 3 main colours used on the site are Black, #fcfcfc (White) and #950808 (Dark red) which are appropriate.
    ### Typography
-   - The Roboto font is the main font used throughout the whole site, with sans-serif as fallback in case the font doesn't load correctly.
+   - The Roboto font is the main font used throughout the whole site, with sans-serif as fallback in case the font does not load correctly.
 It is frequently used and easy to read.
-   - The Anton font is used for headings throughout the site, with sans-serif fallback in case the font doesn't load correctly, it is optimised for a bold display on modern web browsers.
+   - The Anton font is used for headings throughout the site, with sans-serif fallback in case the font does not load correctly, it is optimised for a bold display on modern web browsers.

    ### Imagery
    - The images are striking and energetic, the Hero image is a logo designed by Mr Shiraz that they use for their band name.

-## Wireframe Mockups
+## Wireframe Mock-ups
 These can be found at the following links

 - [Wireframe 3 screen sizes](https://github.com/PaulBowden673/Projects-MP-MP1/blob/master/assets/wireframes/Mr%20Shiraz%20responsive%20Website%20(3).pdf)